So you’re thinking about getting Amazon Web Services (AWS) certified. That’s great!

-AWS Specialty certifications dive extremely deep on narrow focus areas – specifically networking, big data, security, and machine learning.
-Like the pro-level certs, they are not to be approached lightly, and multiple years of hands-on professional experience in each specialty domain is highly recommended.
+AWS Specialty certifications dive extremely deep on narrow focus areas — specifically networking, data analytics, databases, security, and machine learning.
+Like the Pro-level certs, they are not to be approached lightly, and multiple years of hands-on professional experience in each specialty domain is highly recommended for all.

 AWS Certified Advanced Networking – Specialty

-The advanced networking certification digs into both hybrid and AWS-only networks, and includes aspects such as multi-region setups and cost optimization.
-It’s not an all-encompassing cert – there are some services that you don’t need to know anything about, but where it does focus, it goes very deep.
+The AWS Certified Advanced Networking – Specialty certification digs into both hybrid and AWS-only networks and includes aspects such as multi-region setups and cost optimization.
+It’s not an all-encompassing cert — there are some services that you don’t need to know anything about — but where it does focus, it goes very deep.
 You need to know absolutely everything about certain services like Direct Connect, Border Gateway Protocol (BGP), and routing.

 Guru tip: If you do Advanced Networking – Specialty before taking on Solutions Architect – Professional, it’ll make certain aspects of the CSA – Pro exam much easier for you.

 Ready to get certified?
-Prepare for your exam with our AWS Certified Big Data – Specialty course.
+Prepare for your exam with our AWS Certified Data Analytics – Specialty course.